 All I could do was stand there quietly in the back with arms folded, in awe of the devotion before me.
 Until I was disturbed by the chirping of . . . a cell phone!
 What!
 Who in their right mind would bring a cell phone in a place like this, let alone keep it on!
 Everyone was startled and the pilgrims were disturbed.
-Suddenly Steven whispered, “the ring is coming from your backpack!”
+Steven whispered, “the ring is coming from your backpack!”
 Oh my, was I ever mortified.
-I squeezed out of the shrine and ran down several stone corridors until out of view and out of earshot of anyone who had been there.
+I squeezed out of the shrine and ran this way and that way down long stone corridors until out of view, and out of earshot of anyone who had been there.
 I was shoeless, because all pilgrims remove footwear.
-No way was I going to show my face back there again, not just out of embarrassment but also mortification at having disturbed the devoted’s most humble pleas.
+I was embarrassed and mortified at having disturbed the devoted’s most humble pleas.

-Turned out it was Bridget calling to check on us.
+The call was from Bridget just to check on us.
 Eventually Steven found me and delivered me my shoes and we steered clear of the shrine the rest of the day.
 Because it had been dark inside, I am sure no one recognized me as the crass American who brought their cell phone into the sacred shrine of Seidnayya.